How to Order Free White House Greetings

-- Contact your Senator or Representative.
+- Contact Your Senator or Representative.
 Get a hold of your Senator or House Representative and request a White House greeting.
 You may also request a greeting from them.

-You'll want to include the following information along with your White House greeting request:
+Include the following information along with your White House greeting request:

 - Name and address of honoree (couple's name if this is for an anniversary or wedding)